FlyInkTV/FlyInkStream-Engine/README.md

 #### HLS

 HLS is a protocol that works by splitting streams into segments, and by serving these segments and a playlist with the HTTP protocol.
-You can use _MediaMTX_ to generate a HLS stream, that is accessible through a web page:
+You can use _flyinkstream_ to generate a HLS stream, that is accessible through a web page:

 ```
 http://localhost:8888/mystream
 ```

-and can also be accessed without using the browsers, by software that supports the HLS protocol (for instance VLC or _MediaMTX_ itself) by using this URL:
+and can also be accessed without using the browsers, by software that supports the HLS protocol (for instance VLC or _flyinkstream_ itself) by using this URL:

 ```
 http://localhost:8888/mystream/index.m3u8